-Alcohol Addiction, also known as Alcoholism, is a serious medical disease, which occurs with different people who abuse alcohol.
-The signs and symptoms may vary from one person to another, depending on the amount and frequency of alcohol consumption.
+Alcohol Addiction, also known as Alcoholism, is a serious medical disease characterized by uncontrolled drinking of alcohol.
+The signs of alcoholism and subsequent symptoms may vary from one person to another, depending on the amount and frequency of alcohol consumption.

 - Poor balance and clumsiness